Find out how banking scams work and what you can do to protect yourself. Be aware that fraudsters target consumers and businesses.

 Treat all unsolicited calls, emails and texts with caution.

 Fake websites, emails, telephone calls and text messages are likely to be linked to organised fraud.
 We strongly advise you not to respond to the criminals in any way.

 Don’t be rushed into acting quickly.
 A genuine organisation won’t mind waiting if you want time to think.

-You should never give out your bank account or credit card details unless you are certain of who you are dealing with.
+You should never give out your bank account or credit card details unless you are certain who you are dealing with.
 If you have already given the fraudsters this information, tell your bank immediately.

-Keep in mind that a bank will not email you to ask for your personal information or account details.
+Keep in mind that a bank will not email to ask for your personal information or account details.
 Be especially wary if the email does not include your proper name or contains spelling mistakes or poor grammar.

-If you think an unusual email could be from your bank, phone them to ask about it – but use the number on your card, bank statement or in the phone book rather than a number in the email.
+If you think an unusual email could be from your bank, phone them to ask about it.
+But use the number on your card, bank statement or in the phone book rather than a number in the email.

 Remember that genuine bank staff will never ask for the PIN for your bank or credit card.